 Different Pipe Joints

 As we mentioned the pipe lengths are limited and to achieve suitable lengths we need a pipe joint to join them.
-Some of the most common types of the are discussed below.
+Some of the most common types of pipe joints are discussed below.

 - Socket or a coupler Joint